AlchemyAlcove/FlexItem/README.md

 This component requires a theme provider from the emotion library.
 Specifically looks for a **dimensions** and an **aspect** variable. dimensions is an object that should have a columnPadding, containerWidth, desktopBreakpoint, rowPadding, or tabletBreakpoint attribute. aspect is a string with options "desktop", "tablet", or "mobile".
 This should represent the current aspect ratio the user is on.

-The **columnPadding** attribute provides a Flex Grid with padding around each first tier children.
-This defaults to 3 if nothing is set.
+The **columnSpacing** attribute provides a Flex Grid with spacing between the first tier children (columns).
+This defaults to 6px if nothing is set.
 This is only used with container prop attribute.

 The **containerWidth** attribute provides a container or max with for the Flex Grid.
 If you set a containerWidth of 1200 for example, that would limit the FlexGrid to 1200px wide.
 This defaults to 1200px.

 The **desktopBreakpoint** is first pixel in which the browser size is considered a desktop browser.
 If you set a desktopBreakpoint of 992 for example, that would start using the tablet media queries at 991px.

-The **rowPadding** attribute provides a Flex Grid with padding around each first tier children.
-This defaults to 3 if nothing is set.
+The **rowSpacing** attribute provides a Flex Grid with spacing between each row of first tier children.
+This defaults to 6px if nothing is set.
 This is only used with verticalContainer prop attribute.

 The **tabletBreakpoint** is first pixel in which the browser size is considered a tablet browser.
 If you set a tabletBreakpoint of 768 for example, that would start using the mobile media queries at 767px.